pcaopq/EndToEnd/README.md

 4. A path to the location of the predicted segmentations (i.e. output path).
 This is the “Outpath” field.
 This should be a path to a directory.

+An example configuration file is displayed below.
+Let it be named "test.config".
 The configuration file must have the following format:

 ```
 {